johnrobillos/home-page/METRICS-GUIDE.md

 # Growth Metrics Section Guide

 ## Overview
-The `[pces_metrics]` shortcode displays growth charts in a professional 2-column layout that automatically stacks on mobile devices.
+The `[pces_metrics]` shortcode displays interactive Highcharts in a professional 2-column layout that automatically stacks on mobile devices.
+This section uses AngularJS + Highcharts for dynamic, interactive data visualization.

 ## Usage
 Simply add the shortcode to any WordPress page or post: